kshehadeh/decay/README.md

   -r FROM_EMAIL, --from_email FROM_EMAIL
                         This is the email that sent emails will appear to come from
-  -x EXTENSIONS, --extensions EXTENSIONS
-                        These are the file extensions that will be checked within the given root
   -m ADMINISTRATOR, --administrator ADMINISTRATOR
                         The admin will receive the admin report (if arg set) and any emails that would be sent to an owner - but